jsalvasoler/jsalvasoler.github.io/readme.md

 All Open Graph and social meta tags are generated from your Notion content, which makes social sharing look professional by default.

-Social images are generated automatically using [Vercel OG Image Generation](https://vercel.com/docs/concepts/functions/edge-functions/og-image-generation).
+Social images are generated automatically using Next.js API routes.
 You can tweak the default React template for social images by editing [api/social-images.tsx](./pages/api/social-image.tsx).

+**Note**: Social image generation requires server-side rendering, so it may not work fully with static GitHub Pages deployment.
+For full social image support, consider using a platform with serverless functions.

 You can view an example social image live in production [here](https://transitivebullsh.it/api/social-image?id=dfc7f709-ae3e-42c6-9292-f6543d5586f0).